vadimv/server-components/README.md

     final App<Optional<FullName>> app = new App<>(route(), pages()).pageLifeCycle(plc);
     ...
 ```
-Use these listeners, when you need to subscribe to some messages stream on a page live session creation
-and unsubscribing when the page closes.
+Use these listeners to subscribe to some messages stream on a page live session creation and unsubscribing when the page closes.

 ### Application server's configuration